datarevenue-berlin/py-MUVR/README.rst

 Easy and powerful tool to select features in untargeted metabolomics studies – with less risk for bias.
 How?
-Omigami uses multivariate models to perform a recursive feature elimination within a repeated double-cross-validation.
+Omigami uses multivariate models to perform a recursive feature elimination within a repeated double cross-validation.

 Install
 -------